top of page

 Call for Posters

-NEBWG 2025
+NEBWG 2026

-results, and discussion of results.
-Submit abstracts electronically in Microsoft Word format to Pallavi Sirajuddin at psirajuddin@nebwg.org.
+Authors submitting abstracts must register for the conference at the same time.
+Abstracts should be < 300 words and include name, organization, and address of authors, title, study justification, objectives, brief methods, summarized results, and discussion of results.
+Submit abstracts electronically in Microsoft Word format to with the subject line "NEBWG Abstract".
 Please underline the name of the author that will be presenting the paper.
-Please indicate if the abstract is for an oral or poster presentation.
 A total of 15 minutes will be allotted for oral presentations, including time for answering questions.
 We may be able to accommodate longer presentations, so please write and inquire if you need more time.
 All oral presentations must be on Microsoft PowerPoint or Apple Keynote or Adobe PDF.
 If you are using PowerPoint please be sure all photos, graphics, and videos are included in one folder with your presentation.
-Early submission of presentations via e-mail is strongly encouraged.
-Presentations brought to the meeting must be on a USB flash drive.
-Please follow the format guidelines below

-• Title should be in all capital letters, bold, and centered at the top of the page.
+• Title should be in all capital letters, bold, and centered at the top of the page

-• Include names and current addresses of authors after the title.
+• Include names and current addresses of authors after the title

-• Italicize addresses of authors.
+• Italicize addresses of authors

-• Underline the name of the presenter.
+• Underline the name of the presenter

-• Indicate student presenters with an asterisk (*).
+• Indicate student presenters with an asterisk (*)

-• Use 12-point Times New Roman font.
+• Use 12-point Times New Roman font

-• Use 1-inch margins on all sides.
+• Use 1-inch margins on all sides

-• Left Justify only.
+• Left Justify only

 Example: